zhajingyu

 7) Initiation through a mantra and a sacramental meal.

-Cool The tradition of sectarian orders of Sanyasins.
+The tradition of sectarian orders of Sanyasins.

 9) The relaxing of the rules of caste, periodically even ignoring all caste distinctions.